 "Every woman playing cricket or other sports is not safe right now," she says.
 "The situation is very bad in Kabul.
 "We have a group on WhatsApp and every night we are talking about our problems and sharing plans about what should do.
-We all hopeless." we are Asel has barely stepped outside her home since the Taliban entered Kabul in mid-August and has locked her cricket kit away.
-She explains how one of her team-mates was targeted in the city.
+We are all hopeless." we Asel has barely stepped outside her home since the Taliban entered Kabul in mid-August and has locked her cricket of her kit away.
+She explains how one team-mates was targeted in the city.
 "The village where they play cricket, some people who knew them are working with the Taliban.
 When the Taliban came here and took Kabul they threatened them, saying, 'We may come and kill you if you try to play cricket again,'" Asel savs.

 Taqwa, who is also using a pseudonym, was involved in Afghan women's cricket for many years.
 She managed to flee the country after Kabul fell.
 In the week before she got out, she moved from house to house to avoid being detected.
 The Taliban called her father, but he said he had not been in contact with her."

 What is the position for lone women (i.e. widows, divorcee) without a male support network?
-What is the position for unmarried/single women without a male support network?